Build your project for app stores

 Wait for the build to complete

 By default, the eas build command will wait for your build to complete, but you can interrupt it if you prefer not to wait.
-Monitor the progress and read the logs by following the link to the build details page that EAS CLI prompts once the build process gets started.
+Instead, use the builds details page link prompted by EAS CLI to monitor the build progress and read the build logs.
 You can also find this page by visiting your build dashboard or running the following command:

 Terminal